-'''

-#cloud-config

-#

-#

-This is an example file to automatically install chef-client and run a

-list of recipes when the instance boots for the first time.
+''' #cloud-config # # This is an example file to automatically install chef-client and run a list of recipes when the instance boots for the first time.
 Make sure that this file is valid yaml before starting instances.
 It should be passed as user-data when starting the instance.

-Comparison of the first time inst

-'''
+It should be passed as user-data when starting the instance. '''